 This month’s included a bunch of neat stuff, most notably a conversation that spanned a few days that started with how the “value” of cell phones worked and expanded to include how mortgages and taxes and pensions work, casino regulations to avoid money-laundering, marginal utility, alimony, and somehow veered into genetics, sports performance, generational identity, racial identity and human physical and mental capacity.
 I wish I had recorded it, because it was amazing.

-Dan and Sarah also got to talk about property taxes and the morality of Freddy Krueger on their drive.
+Dan and Ashar also got to talk about property taxes and the morality of Freddy Krueger on their drive.

 All of these are just things that come up through our day-to-day life but lead us down a path of talking and looking stuff up and asking more questions.